Investors turn up heat on Shell over climate targets

 Oil giant says its targets will limit its ability to adapt

-People hold a protest as members of the board of the petrochemical company Shell hold their Annual General Meeting (AGM) at the Circustheater in The Hague.
+People hold a protest as members of the board of the petrochemical company Shell hold their agm at the Circus theater in The Hague

 Top investors in Royal Dutch Shell on Tuesday stepped up pressure on the oil and gas giant to commit to hard targets to reduce greenhouse gas emissions to battle climate change.